 U.S. Law Enforcement Agencies by State Although the FBI produces its annual Crime Report and there are a number of other agencies which provide similar statistics, there is not a single site that we at Criminal Justice Law US could...

 Welcome to Criminal Justice Law International.
 The purpose of this site is to explore issues of importance to Criminal Justice professionals and students worldwide with a view to finding solutions.

 This website initially began four years ago as criminaljusticelaw.us but had to be shunted for a time.

 The suffix of the site has changed (.us to .org) but the goal of remains the same.
-The only real difference is that rather than provide information for students in the United States, the site takes on a more globalized position.
+The only real difference is that rather than only provide information for students in the United States, the site takes on a more globalized position.
 The plan is to assemble the largest online resource for Criminal Justice professionals and those interested in a career in the field no matter where they live.

 - Two other goals are the list of every University in America offering criminal justice and law degree programs and a list of all public defenders offices in the US.
 Eventually, these lists will be expanded to include useful charts and graphs.